 I used some nylon over pants and, apart from some sweat and damp socks, was completely dry.
 Note that cotton products (including socks and jocks) should be avoided.

 When wet, they stay wet and can cause the wearer to loose body heat.

 Use merino or super dry materials for these items too.

 The Back Country Freeze Dry meals are simple and quite sufficient.
 A single meal requires 200 to 250mm of water.
-I have also used Happy Camper Meals but feel these are not best suited on overnight hikes due to weight and requiring the bigger billy to heat them in.
+I have also used Happy Camper Meals (production soon to cease) but feel these are not best suited on overnight hikes due to weight and requiring the bigger billy to heat them in.
 The bigger billy is slow as it sits on top of the stove.
 The advantage of these however is the water can be used for other purposes.

 Lunch / Snacks I take Cliff Energy Bars and Beef Jerky.

 Well, that is it for now.
 A work in progress!
 12/06/2017